Anunth-R/Fast-Robots/lab_9.md

 ![image](https://github.com/user-attachments/assets/58091ccc-2673-411a-96a6-df81cf2c33ae)

-For my robot, the TOF sensor is located 2.3in from the front of my robot so I subtracted that from all of the measurements.
+For my robot, the TOF sensor is located 2.3in from the front of my robot so I added that to all of the measurements.

 # Map

 After applying the following transfroms onto the collected data, i got the following map.
 The blue dotted line represents the approximate boundries of the environment from the collected data.
 As shown below, the sensor scans from each location show a reasonably accurate representation of the robot's environment.
 There are quite a few sources of error like not placing the robot in the exact same orientation at each location or erronious sensor measurements.
 However, despite this, the robot still produced a reasonably accurate map.

 ![image](https://github.com/user-attachments/assets/6d863777-ca89-4b2d-9f85-9c99b8315184)

+The end points of each of these line sigments will be stored so that it can be loaded into the simulator for future labs.

 # Discussion
 I really enjoyed putting together many pieces from previous labs to map and environment.
 I look forward to using this map to localize my robot in future labs!.=